TinkersStudio/SeniorProjectDocument/README.md

 - Done is used for the work has been completed and ready to check.

 Only put the issues to the "Closed column" if there is the closing statement in the issue.
 A developer confirmed that the implementation has been completed
-The UI allow user to arrange the issues by drag and drop to proper column
+The UI allows user to arrange the issues by drag and drop to proper column